Average Cost of Adoption in the U.S.

 Average Cost of Adopting a Child Internationally

 While there are plenty of children in the U.S. waiting to be adopted, you may turn your sights overseas to find a new addition to your family.
-As far as the cost goes, international adoption can be very similar to the average cost of domestic private adoption, running on average between $25,000 and $50,000.
+As far as the cost goes, international adoption can be very similar to the average cost of domestic private adoption, running between $25,000 and $40,000.

 Adoptive Families breaks down the average cost of adoption for three countries that tend to have a high volume of international adoptions: